HomeSustainabilityEnvironmentNatural Resources Capital

 Towards Value Creation

 The Taiheiyo Cement Group believes that it is important to balance the conservation of the local ecosystem with the promotion of local communities when developing and operating limestone quarries, which have the greatest impact on biodiversity among our business activities.
-We aim to realize a nature-positive economy advocated by the Taskforce on Naturerelated Financial Disclosures (TNFD) through collaboration with local communities, from quarry development and operation to the use of post-mining sites.
-Specifically, we strive to operate our quarries in a way that minimizes environmental impact, including the prevention of mining pollution and the conservation of biodiversity and water resources, while taking into account the opinions of local governments, local communities and academics.
+From the development and operation of quarries through to the use of old quarry sites, by collaborating with local communities we aim to be internationally nature positive.
+Specifically, we strive to operate our quarries in a way that minimizes environmental impact, including the prevention of pollution, the conservation of biodiversity and water resources, while taking into account the opinions of local governments, local communities, and academics.

 Cement production starts with quarrying limestone, the primary raw material for cement.
-We also quarry many mineral resource products used as aggregates and industrial raw materials.
+We also quarry many mineral resource products for use as aggregates and industrial raw materials.
 The Taiheiyo Cement Group recognizes the importance of actively contributing to biodiversity protection as a key management priority and has incorporated natural conservation into our "Environmental Management Policy."
-In addition to the conservation of rare animals and plants and the greening of mining areas and sites that we have traditionally carried out at our quarries, we will participate in the "30by30 Alliance for Biodiversity" and the "Keidanren Nature Conservation Council" promoted by the Ministry of the Environment from FY2024 to promote more proactive activities.
+In addition to the conservation of rare species of flora and fauna, and the greening of quarry areas and former sites, we will participate in the "30by30 Alliance for Biodiversity" and the "Keidanren Nature Conservation Council" promoted by the Ministry of the Environment from FY2024 to promote more proactive activities.

 Risk Management System

-The main limestone quarries of our group are located near cement plants.
-Based on the GCCA guidelines, we use the Integrated Biodiversity Assessment Tool (IBAT) provided by BirdLife International to check if any of our group’s limestone quarries are in any of the protected areas defined by the International Union for Conservation of Nature (IUCN) and conducted a biodiversity assessment.
+The main limestone quarries of our group are located near cement plants and, based on the GCCA guidelines and using the Integrated Biodiversity Assessment Tool (IBAT) provided by BirdLife International, we checked if any of our group’s limestone quarries are in any of the protected areas defined by the International Union for Conservation of Nature (IUCN), and conducted a biodiversity assessment.
 Quarries located in areas considered to have biodiversity value are operated with consideration for the environment under the operating permits from the local governments.
 During development and operation, we regularly monitor the surrounding environment and report on the environmental impact of development and operation to stakeholders to manage risks.
-We are also formulating and operating mining plans that include environmental restoration, such as greening after mining is completed.
+We are also formulating and operating quarry plans that include environmental restoration, such as greening after quarrying is completed.

 Limestone Quarries of the Group (GCCA)